sloth-guy/Scrum/Scrum/MOC - Scrum Team.md

 ## members

-a Scrum team consist of:
+a Scrum team is a cohesive unit of professionals focused on the [[product goal]] and consist of:
 - one [[product owner]]
 - one [[scrum master]]
 - multiple [[developers]]

-there are no sub-teams of hierarchies.
+there are no sub-teams of hierarchies. scrum teams are cross-funktional, meaning, the members have all the skills necessary to create value each [[sprint]].
+They are also self-managing, meaning they internally decide who does what, when and how.

 ## values
 A Scum Team should be proficient in living five values: